CleverComponents/Clever-Internet-Suite-Tutorials/TcpClientServerSSL/README.md

 # SSL client / server

-The TcpClientServerSSL.dpr project represents a code example for the [SSL client / server](https://www.clevercomponents.com/portal/kb/a65/ssl-client-server.aspx) tutorial.
+The TcpClientServerSSL project represents a code example for the [SSL client / server](https://www.clevercomponents.com/portal/kb/a65/ssl-client-server.aspx) tutorial.

 There are two programs that implement both simple TCP client and TCP server with SSL/TLS encryption.